-In order to isolate and identify exposure of close contacts, the Louisiana Department of Health will need to increase their ability to implement contact tracing.
-As of June 8, 2020, there were over 600 individuals able to provide contact tracing in Louisiana and this number is expected to grow to 700 individuals.
-The number of contact tracers is based on the ability to contact all new positive cases within 24 hours of LDH receiving the test results.
-The New Orleans Health Department will work with LDH to determine the levels of contact tracing necessary and provide assistance if necessary.
+In order to isolate and identify exposure of close contacts, the Louisiana Department of Health will need to continue their ability to implement contact tracing.
+The New Orleans Health Department will workwith LDH to determine the levels of contact tracing necessary and provide assistance if necessary.